Top three best TV headphones for 2020

 These may look similar to other TV headphones with a base station, but the difference in sound quality is stark.
 There’s a lack of bass, so TV and film scores, and sound effects lack depth.
 Sound overall feels dull and muffled, lacking in clarity.
 The battery takes a sluggish seven hours to fully charge, and even worse, we found the headphones randomly picked up radio stations during our testing.
 Avoid.

 Beware being lulled into a false sense of security by big brand names.
-These big-brand Bluetooth headphones are one of our worst- scoring pairs of headphones ever to be tested by our experts.
-If you used them to listen to your Bluetooth TV, you’d find the sound is thin and ‘s’ sounds in speech are so harsh they're painful.
-Our listening panel found that they were hot and tight, clamping round your head, and heavy as well.
-You wouldn’t want to use them for long.
+These big-brand headphones are one of our worst-ever scoring pairs of headphones in our expert lab tests.
+Sound is thin and sibilants in speech are so harsh they're painful.
+Our listening panel found they were hot and tight, clamping round your head, and heavy as well.

 Wired TV headphones

 Wired headphones for TV use are best for those who don’t get on with wireless technologies, or live in a place that suffers extreme levels of interference.